PSD2 Compliance for Mobile Devices: What Banks Need to Know

 The ability to use mobile payment methods is a significant convenience.
 Maximizing that convenience entails the use of the consumer’s financial data in the payment app.
 That data, along with the user’s personalized security credentials, requires protection.
 The PSP must provide that protection.

-Developers can take a variety of approaches to protecting mobile apps and their data.
-PSD2 already requires, for example, that apps utilize a separate execution environment from the device.
+Developers can take a variety of approaches to protecting mobile apps and user data.
+PSD2 already requires, for example, apps utilize a separate execution environment from the device.
 Another approach could be the use of a RASP solution.
 These methods aim to protect the app and the data the app contains, but are of limited value if the device on which the app resides is compromised.

 Zimperium Enables PSD2 Compliance for Mobile Devices